userx-bw/mhsetroot/mhsetroot-git/README.md

 mhsetroot
 ========
-It needed more then what hsetroot did, so I made it to that.
+It needed more then what hsetroot did, so I made it do that.